liferay-search/liferay-docs/en/developer/appdev/articles/99-troubleshooting-application-development-issues/calling-osgi-services-instead-of-static-service-utils.markdown

     [`ServiceTracker`](/docs/7-2/frameworks/-/knowledge_base/f/service-trackers-for-osgi-services)
     to access the `*Service` class.

-You can check the state of @product@'s services in [the Gogo shell](/docs/7-2/customization/-/knowledge_base/c/using-the-felix-gogo-shell).
+You can check the state of @sharepoint@'s services in [the Gogo shell](/docs/7-2/customization/-/knowledge_base/c/using-the-felix-gogo-shell).
 The `scr:list` Gogo shell command shows all Declarative Services components, including inactive ones from unsatisfied dependencies.
 To find unsatisfied